BarryDam/OpenUI5-SAPUI5-CRUDModel/README.md

 **Returns** *{object}* An object which has an abort function to abort the current request.

-###reload(fnSuccess?, fnError?)
+### reload(fnSuccess?, fnError?)
-Reloads the data from the server and keeps the colleted changes.
+Reloads the data from the server and keeps the collected changes.

 **Parameters:**